gusye1234/chat-spot/README.md

 ## Credits

-* Thanks to [Electron React Boilerplate](https://github.com/electron-react-boilerplate/electron-react-boilerplate) , I saved a lot of time for the inital setup.
+* Thanks to [Electron React Boilerplate](https://github.com/electron-react-boilerplate/electron-react-boilerplate) , I saved a lot of time for the inital setup.i